 In any given article about manufacturing, you'll perhaps see a few mentions of the company's "workers."
-Take a similar article about Google or Apple, for example, and you'll see a different reality.
-Instead of being powered by "workers," these technology giants have campuses populated by "employees," "engineers" and "ninjas" (a term that makes me cringe).
-Go to a Starbucks in the morning for a cup of coffee, and you'll not be dealing with a barista, but a Starbucks "partner."
+Take a similar article about Google, or Apple, for example, and you'll see a different reality.
+Instead of being powered by "workers," these technology giants have campuses populated by "employees," "engineers," "ninjas" (a term that makes me cringe).
+Go to a Starbucks in the morning for a cup of coffee and you'll not be dealing with a barista, but a Starbucks "partner."

-Some people may be perfectly fine with being called a "worker."
+Some people might be perfectly fine with being called a "worker."
 Perhaps they even take pride in it.
 And others would say a title isn't important, regardless of whether it's a positive or negative connotation.
-Someone else may not want to be called an "employee."
-Those are perfectly valid opinions, but it appears to me that Rowe's philosophy — that popular media is perpetuating a myth — is begin validated on a daily basis.
+Someone else might not want to be called an "employee."
+Those are perfectly valid opinions, but it appears to me that Rowe's philosophy -- that popular media is perpetuating a myth -- is begin validated on a daily basis.
 Popular culture is pushing away great swaths of potential manufacturing workers through mislabeled semantics.
 They're saying, "Why would I want to be a worker when I can be a partner?
 Or a ninja?"

-What do you think?
+What does Manufacturing.net think?
 I'd like to hear from you on this issue.
 I can think about it all I want, but you're the people that it will affect in the end.
 Would you like the "worker" label changed to something else?
-What would your alternatives be?
+What might your alternatives be?
 Do you take pride in being a "worker"?
 What do you think future manufacturing employees want to hear?

 Most importantly: Am I making a mountain out of a molehill, here?
 Sound off below.